Club Regionals 2024: Mega-Preview (Men’s Div.)

 The loser of that game will still have to survive a game-to-go against whoever emerges from a crowded pack of challenger hopefuls.
 Denver Fungi enter as the three-seed and the perceived ‘best of the rest’ in the South Central.
 However, a late season loss to Austin Riverside, the eighth seed in the regional tournament, showcased the depth of this region, and the chaos that could ensue in the fight to get to this game to go and earn a Top Select bid.

 Want more evidence of potential chaos?
-Riverside lost games to each of the bottom three seeds in this region, so the double digit seeds could produce some surprising results.
+Riverside lost games to two of the bottom three seeds in this region, so the double digit seeds could produce some surprising results.
 Fourth-seeded Denver (Washed), a group gearing up for Masters Worlds, have the best win among the challengers, an early season victory over Salt Lake Shrimp.
 Darkhorses to keep an eye on include San Antonio Alamode, Houston H.I.P, and Boulder ISO Atmo.

 Enjoy the South Central region for what should produce a star-studded regional final and a chaotic bracket to reach the game-to-go.
 The chasm between those two tiers make for little doubt on the ultimate result this weekend, but there’s plenty to watch leading into the game-to-go.